Valence quark distribution of the pion inside a medium with finite baryon density: A Nambu--Jona-Lasinio model approach: Introduction

-In the present work, we investigate the valence parton distribution of the pion following an approach similar to Refs.~\cite{Puhan:2025ibn,Kaur:2024wze,Puhan:2024xdq}, which we call a hybrid light-cone quark model–Nambu–Jona-Lasinio model (LCQM–NJL) framework.
-In this scheme, the pion properties are described within the LCQM, while the in-medium constituent quark masses are obtained from the two-flavor NJL model.
+In the present work, we investigate the valence quark distribution of the pion following an approach similar to Refs.~\cite{Puhan:2025ibn,Kaur:2024wze,Puhan:2024xdq}, which we call a hybrid light-cone quark model–Nambu–Jona-Lasinio model (LCQM–NJL) framework.
+In this scheme, the pion properties are described within the LCQM, while the in-medium constituent quark mass is obtained from the two-flavor NJL model in symmetric nuclear medium~\cite{Bentz:2001vc}.
 The LCQM effectively incorporates relativistic effects of quarks and gluons inside hadrons and is particularly suitable for studying their properties in the low-momentum, non-perturbative regime of quantum chromodynamics (QCD), where a meson is represented as a superposition of Fock states, with the leading component corresponding to the valence quark–antiquark configuration.
 The LCQM has successfully reproduced the electromagnetic form factor (EMFF) of the pion in agreement with experimental data~\cite{Ma:1992sn,Cao:1997sx} and has also been used to predict the pion charge radius and decay constant.
 Given its predictive capability, extending the LCQM to finite-density environments provides a natural means to explore in-medium modifications of pion properties.
 At finite baryon density or temperature, partial restoration of chiral symmetry occurs, and several effective QCD models—including the chiral quark model, quark–meson model, linear sigma model, and the NJL model—have been employed to study this phenomenon.
-The NJL model, in particular, has been widely used to describe the properties of quark matter and the quark–gluon plasma (QGP) created in heavy-ion collisions.
-Its Lagrangian captures quark interactions via four-fermion contact terms and embodies spontaneous chiral symmetry breaking, leading to dynamical mass generation through non-vanishing chiral condensates.
-The constituent quark masses are determined self-consistently from the gap equation derived from the quark self-energy.
-The NJL model is most effective in the low-temperature and intermediate-density regimes, where perturbative QCD becomes unreliable due to strong coupling and lattice QCD calculations are hindered by the sign problem.
-In this work, we employ the two-flavor NJL model to obtain the constituent quark masses at zero temperature and finite baryon density, which are then used to construct the light-front wave functions (LFWFs) for the pion’s valence sector.
-We subsequently investigate the effect of baryon density on the pion’s distribution amplitude (DA), decay constant, EMFF, charge radius, parton distribution function (PDF), and Mellin moments, and evolve the in-medium PDFs and Mellin moments from the model scale (0.20~GeV$^{2}$) to the perturbative scale (25~GeV$^{2}$) using the next to leading order Dokshitzer–Gribov–Lipatov–Altarelli–Parisi (NLO DGLAP) evolution equations~\cite{Miyama:1995bd,Hirai:1997gb,Hirai:1997mm,Hirai:2011si}.